ColeRElfstrom/FantasyFootballPredictor/README.md

 Once the 2023 season begins the app will be updated to the current week and the model will return a prediction for the next week.

+For info about the background of the project, or how it came together open the writeup jupyter notebook